The Triality of Radial Nonlinear Dynamics: Analysis of Riccati, Schr\"{o}dinger, and Hamilton--Jacobi--Bellman Equations: Conclusions

 \section{Conclusions}

-This paper has established a rigorous and unified analytical framework for the study of radial nonlinear dynamics through the lens of a fundamental \textit{triality}: the nonlinear Riccati equation, the linear stationary Schr\"{o}dinger equation, and the Hamilton--Jacobi--Bellman equation of stochastic optimal control.
-The principal contributions and results of this work are summarized as follows.
+This work has developed a unified and rigorous analytical framework for the study of radial nonlinear dynamics, revealing a fundamental \emph{triality} between three major mathematical structures: the nonlinear radial Riccati equation, the stationary Schr\"odinger equation, and the Hamilton--Jacobi-- Bellman equation of stochastic optimal control.
+The results obtained here demonstrate that these three perspectives---local drift, global wave structure, and optimal stochastic behavior---are not merely related, but are mathematically equivalent manifestations of the same underlying radial phenomenon.
+The principal contributions and innovations of this article may be summarized as follows.

-\begin{enumerate} \item \textbf{The Triality Transformation.} We proved in Lemma \ref {lem:transformation} that every regular solution $\phi \in C^{1}(0,R)$ of the Riccati equation is in a one-to-one correspondence with a positive, non-vanishing solution $u \in C^{2}(0,R)$ of the linear Schr\"{o} dinger-type auxiliary equation via the logarithmic-derivative relation $\phi (r)=u^{\prime }(r)/(ru(r))$.
-This transformation is the cornerstone of the entire analysis, reducing a nonlinear problem to a linear one.